-Constitution of Board 4.
-(1) The Authority shall, in consultation with the of Inspection.
-Government establish Board of Inspection for carrying out the purposes of this Act as hereinafter provided.
+4. Constitution of Board of Visitors. - (1) The Authority shall, in consultation with the Government concerned, establish Boards of Visitors for carrying out the purposes of this Ordinance as hereinafter provided.

-(2) There shall be a Board of Inspection which shall consist of: -
+(2) There shall be a Board of Visitors at the provincial level which shall consist of: